rikifujihara/scooterbay/README.md

 - '*two mandatory to optional many' relationship with Users.
 Offers must have Users but Users can have zero or many Offers. * When an offer is created it will reference two different Users, one as a merchant and one as an offerer

-- 'one mandatory to optional many relationship with Listings.
+- 'one mandatory to optional many' relationship with Listings.
 Offers must have one Listing but Listings can have zero or many Offers.

 ### Listings

 Listings have the following database relationships.

-- 'one mandatory to optional many relationship with Offers.
+- 'one mandatory to optional many' relationship with Offers.
 Offers must have one Listing but Listings can have zero or no Offers.

-- 'one mandatory to optional many relationship with Users.
+- 'one mandatory to optional many' relationship with Users.
 Listings must have one User but Users can have many or no Listings.

 - 'one mandatory to one optional' relationship with Activestorage attachments.
 Activestorage attachments must have one Listing but Listings can have zero or one active storage attachment.

 - 'one mandatory to one optional' relationship with Addresses.
 Addresses must have one Listing but Listings can have zero or one Address.

-- 'one mandatory to optional many relationship with WatchedItems.
+- 'one mandatory to optional many' relationship with WatchedItems.
 WatchedItems must have one Listing but Listings can have zero or no WatchedItems.

+- 'one mandatory to many optional' relationship with Categories.
+Listings must have one category but Categories can have zero or many Listings.

+### Addresses

+Addresses has the following database relationship.

+- 'one optional to one mandatory' relationship with Listings.
+Addresses must have one Listing but Listings can have zero or one Address.

 ### WatchedItems

 WatchedItems have the following database relationships.

-- 'one mandatory to optional many relationship with Listings.
+- 'one mandatory to optional many' relationship with Listings.
 WatchedItems must have one Listing but Listings can have zero or no WatchedItems.

-- 'one mandatory to optional many relationship with Users.
+- 'one mandatory to optional many' relationship with Users.
 WatchedItems must have one User but Users can have zero or many WatchedItems.

+### Categories

+Categories has the following database relationship.

+- 'one mandatory to many optional' relationship with Listings.
+Listings must have one category but Categories can have zero or many Listings.

 ## Database Schema design